 You may find that stabling more in the summer is necessary to keep your horse away from the flies and maybe the best way you can apply creams and lotions that may help soothe and heal rubbed areas.

 Although sweet itch can’t be permanently cured, you can take steps to lessen the chance of it happening.
-It’s always best to keep an eye for the early signs as well so you can catch it before it gets worse.
+It’s always best to keep an eye on the early signs as well so you can catch it before it gets worse.
 This way, you’ll ensure your horse is happy and content even during those pesky months when the sweet itch is most prevalent.